MohammadSoleimanikia/Codes/FrontEnd/React/37-2-REDUX-in-react/README.md

     <button onClick={increaseHandler}>Increase by 5</button>
     ```
 ## working with multiple state properties
-to add toggle functionality we add a new state named `show` to store for toggle between display and show the counter
+to add toggle functionality we add a new state named `show` to store for toggle between display and hiding the counter

+1.